 Phase 2 A 12-week program delivering all the training required to attain PADI Open Water qualification.
 Each lesson will comprise both classroom learning and dive practice, either in the swimming pool, Dive Academy’s unique Aquarium or in the open water (ocean or inland lakes).

-The PADI Open Water Diver course is the world's most popular scuba course and has introduced millions of people to the adventurous diving lifestyle.
+The PADI Scuba Diver course is the world's most popular scuba course and has introduced millions of people to the adventurous diving lifestyle.
 In addition to the training and certification, the program will also include team-based and social activities.

 Long Term Goal